nadrojisk/PythonIDS/project2.md

+---
+title: "Python IDS Report"
+author: [Jordan Sosnowski, Charles Harper, Tyler McGlawn, John David Watts]
+date: "2019-12-12"
+subject: "Python IDS"
+keywords: [ids, python, heuristic, detection, nmap, ettercap, responder, eternal blue]
+lang: "en"
+titlepage: "true"
+titlepage-rule-color: "FFFFFF"
+titlepage-background: "./background8.pdf"
+---

 # Executive summary

 For this project we were tasked with producing a Python based intrusion detection system (IDS).
-Our IDS is a host based IDS, by that we mean it is ran on each host on the network.
+Our IDS is a host based IDS, by that we mean the scanner is ran on each host on the network.
-Only the host can see traffic to or from itself.
+Since we are running on a switched network the IDS can only see traffic to or from the host it is running on.
-The IDS implementation protects against NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap, Responder, CVE-2017-010.
+The IDS implementation protects against NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap, Responder, Metasploit's ms17_010_psexec exploit.
 We also use various types of detection systems to protect against attacks there are 4 covered: behavioral, anomaly, signature, and heuristic.

 # Introduction